From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Translate program logic into execution trace, halo2 trace API, first complete halo2 circuit.

-After this: you debug constraints and understand errors MockProver throws.
+After this: you start debugging constraints and reading MockProver errors.

 Week 4